Jobs Jobs Jobs

 Dlexa is an alternative for an outdoor lexa: a living topiary hedge plant.
 This means you need years to grow the body.
 The advantage

-is people are used to completing the "form" of a topiary figure to a "finished" body so the hedge does not have to be perfect.
-Since the body is
+is that the "finished" form does not have to be perfect.
+The body is

-constantly growing so you can change your mind and have the plant implement the new body in a year.
+constantly growing so you can change your mind and have the plant grow a new body in a year.
 The most important factor is

 that no one can build an identical copy.
 If a thousand topiary dragons show up in your neighbourhood every one of them will be